The military has taken over in Sudan. Here's what happened - Local News 8

 How did the current troubles start?

-When Bashir was ousted in a 2019 coup, after three decades in power, Sudan’s military leadership assumed control to oversee the transition of power, forming the Transitional Military Council.
+When Bashir was ousted in a 2019 coup, ending his brutal three-decade-long rule, Sudan’s military leadership assumed control to oversee the transition of power, forming the Transitional Military Council.

 But the council was strongly opposed by a pro-democracy movement which called instead for civilian rule.
 After a weeks-long standoff, the two sides agreed to form a Sovereign Council that would govern “for the next three years or a little longer.”